-A urinalysis test (also known as UA) is a series of physical and chemical tests performed on urine which can provide the clinician important information on the cat’s physical health.
+A urinalysis test (also known as UA) is a series of physical and chemical tests performed on urine to provide the clinician with important information on the cat’s physical health.

 The urine sample is evaluated for its physical properties which include specific gravity, colour and clarity, and biochemically for pH, protein, glucose, bilirubin, and ketones, and microscopically for blood cells, crystals, casts (solid, tubular deposits) and bacteria.
 A urinalysis can detect diseases such as diabetes, kidney disease and infections of the urinary tract.

 Turbidity (cloudiness) and the colour of the urine, normal urine is a clear amber/yellow colour.
 Abnormal urine may be cloudy or contain blood.

 Specific Gravity (SG):

-This test measures how well the kidneys are able to concentrate urine and the number of substances dissolved in the urine.
+This test measures how well the kidneys can concentrate urine and the number of substances dissolved in the urine.
 The test measures the weight of the urine compared to the same quantity of water.
 The higher the specific urine gravity, the more solid material is dissolved in the urine.